Privacy Policies

 It is our job and duty to maintain each patient’s safety and security in accordance with ethical and legal mandates.
 We want you to be informed about how the Center for Psychology & Wellness maintains your right to privacy and confidentiality throughout the treatment process.

 There are ethical and legal rules in place to protect a each patient’s privacy in order to create a safe space in which patients can feel comfortable speaking openly and honestly with the therapist.
 Confidentiality is part of the psychology ethics code and allows patients to talk about information without worrying that it will be discussed outside of the therapy office.
 However, please note that there are limits to confidentiality and the therapist is a mandated reporter.
-This means there are certain situations in which a psychologist must share information without the patient's written consent.
+This means there are certain situations in which a therapist must share information without the patient's written consent.
 Limits to confidentiality include information that suggests significant imminent safety risk or harm to self or others.
-More specifically, the psychologist must legally report the following information to the appropriate authorities:
+More specifically, the mandated reporters must legally report the following information to the appropriate authorities:

 Suspected abuse or neglect of a child, dependent adult, or elderly person